-- 1413 Pole Climbing.
+1413 Pole Climbing.
 (3) Prerequisites: Consent of the instructor

 This course is designed to provide a line worker with fundamental skills needed to perform basic pole climbing.
 One lecture and four lab hours per week.

-- 1523

-National Electrical Safety Code (NESC).
+1523 National Electrical Safety Code (NESC).
 (3)

 This course is designed to introduce the students to the basic fundamentals and safety requirements as set forth in the National Electric Safety Code for the power line industry.
-Two lecture and two lab hours per week. - 1623 Line Worker Computer Fundamentals.
-(3) This course is designed to introduce students to basic computer skills.
-Two lecture and two lab hours per week. - 2133 Overhead Construction.
+Two lecture and two lab hours per week.

+1623 Line Worker Computer Fundamentals.
+(3)

+This course is designed to introduce students to basic computer skills.
+Two lecture and two lab hours per week.

+Overhead Construction.
 (3) Prerequisite: ULT 1213 or permission of instructor.

 This course is designed to provide further fundamental training in the field of electric line work dealing with the overhead line construction.
-One lecture and four lab hours per week. - 2143 Underground Construction.
+One lecture and four lab hours per week.

+Underground Construction.
 (3) Prerequisite: ULT 1213 or permission of instructor.

 This course is designed to provide further fundamental training in the field of electric line work dealing with the overhead to the underground line construction.
-One lecture and four lab hours per week. - 2233 System Design and Operation.
+One lecture and four lab hours per week.

+- System Design and Operation.
 (3) Prerequisite; Corequisites: ULT 1413 with a grade of "C" or better in the course AND ULT 2133 with a grade of "C" or better in the course AND ULT 2143 with a grade of "C" or better in the course OR by instructor consent.
 This is a course includes operation basics for protection of the electrical system overhead, underground, and substation.
 One lecture and four lab hours per week. - Working in Elevated Work Sites.
 (4) Prerequisite; Corequisites: ULT 1413 with a grade of "C" or better in the course AND ULT 2133 with a grade of "C" or better in the course AND ULT 2143 with a grade of "C" or better in the course OR by instructor consent.

 This course is designed to provide a line worker with fundamental skills needed to perform basic pole climbing.
-One lecture and - Advanced Utility Equipment Operation.
+One lecture and six lab hours per week.

+2333 Advanced Utility Equipment Operation.
 (3) Prerequisite; Corequisites: ULT 1333 with a grade of "C" or better in the course OR by instructor consent.

 This course provides an in-depth understanding of the operation of line worker equipment.
-Two lecture and two lab hours per week. - 2912 Special Project in Utility Line Worker Technology.
+Two lecture and two lab hours per week.

+Special Project in Utility Line Worker Technology.
 (2) Prerequisites: Completion of one semester of course work in Utility Line Worker Technology or Consent of the instructor.

 Practical application of skills and knowledge gained in other electrical or electrical-related technical courses.
 The instructor works closely with the student to insure that the selection of a project will enhance the student's learning experience.
-Six lab hours per week. - 2922 Supervised Work Experience I. (2) Prerequisites: Consent of instructor and completion of at least one semester of advanced coursework in Utility Line Worker Technology.
-A cooperative program between industry and education and is designed to integrate the student's technical studies with industrial
+Six lab hours per week.

+Supervised Work Experience I. (2) Prerequisites: Consent of instructor and completion of at least one semester of advanced coursework in Utility Line Worker Technology.
-Welding And Cutting (WLV)

-1116
+Welding Technology (WLT)

-Shielded Metal Arc Welding I (SMAW I).
+1115 Shielded Metal Arc Welding I (SMAW I).
+(5) Pre/Co-requisite: WLV 1313 or Consent of Instructor

-(6)

-Pre/Co-requisite:

-WLV 1313 or Consent of Instructor

 This course is designed to teach students welding techniques using E-6010 electrodes.
-One lecture and ten lab hours per week.
+One lecture and eight lab hours per week.